syl20bnr/evil-lisp-state/README.md

 ## Configuration

-Example of a configuration overriding the `L` key bindings of `motion state` in order to trigger the `lisp state`.
+Example of a configuration overriding the `L` key bindings of `normal state` in order to trigger the `lisp state`.

 ```elisp